-We know it’s hard to decide what performance metrics to monitor, especially if you’re at the beginning of your entrepreneurial journey.
-That’s why we compiled this short guide to the most important KPIs in e-commerce to start with.
+We know it’s hard to decide what online business metrics metrics to monitor, especially if you’re at the beginning of your entrepreneurial journey.
+That’s why we compiled this short guide to the most important key performance indicators (KPIs) in e-commerce to start with.

 While gathering as much information as possible can give you valuable insights, don’t jump so deep before you have your essential controls in place.

 First, you need the overall picture of your business performance – every day.
-The KPIs you need to look at for potential problems are not so many.
+The key ecommerce metrics you need to look at for potential problems are not so many.

-This ecommerce metric measures how much it costs to acquire a new customer.
-What’s tricky is that you pay for traffic, but not all of it converts to customers.
+This ecommerce performance metric measures how much it costs to acquire a new customer.
+What’s tricky is that you pay for website traffic, but not all of it converts to customers and sales growth.

 If you want to ever make a profit, you have to optimize your acquisition channels so you only pay for quality traffic and keep cost in check.